Water, Sanitation, & Hygiene (WASH) Projects

 Yearly hours freed at one well

-3. Engage the community in design and cost-sharing.
-Each family registers as a member of the water project.
+Community engagement and cost-sharing: Each family registers as a member of the water project, contributing to its success.

-While developing these water projects, we also develop the most fundamental resource across every community: people.
+While developing these water projects, a part of what we do includes developing the most fundamental resource across every community: people.
 With new responsibilities, leaders emerge.
 These leaders are mentored, enrolled in trainings, and supported as they develop skills to solve problems, build consensuses, and resolve conflicts.
 Though many adult men and women are illiterate, they have innate talents that are enhanced by our management theory.
 These skills are used to solve other community problems.
 As leaders teach others what they learned, entire communities are mobilized toward greater development.

 Engaged Community Leadership